adamjdeacon/mario/README.md

 ### Getting Started

-Run the server.R, this will create an API on http://localhost:8123.
+run `source(server.R)`, this will create an API on http://localhost:8123.

 Next try these URLs: